-Journals Published by SOAS, University of London
+Journals published or hosted by SOAS University of London

 SOAS publishes and hosts a number of internationally renowned journals.
 They include area studies and disciplinary journals, and offer a range of historical and contemporary perspectives.
 The SOAS journals attract cutting-edge research from scholars working in the world’s leading academic institutions, as well as from within SOAS itself.